Automattic/wp-calypso/client/state/README.md

 ```

 ### combineReducers( reducersObject )
-This has the same api as redux's famous combineReducers function.
-The only addition is that
+This has a compatible function signature with redux's famous combineReducers function.
-each reducer is wrapped with `withSchemaValidation` which will perform validation on `DESERIALIZE`
+The only addition is that each reducer is wrapped with `withSchemaValidation` which will perform
-actions if a schema is present.
-It returns initialState on both `SERIALIZE` and `DESERIALIZE`
+validation on `DESERIALIZE` actions if a schema is present.
+It returns initialState on
-if a schema is not present.
+both `SERIALIZE` and `DESERIALIZE` if a schema is not present.